 The other donors sighed with relief and I did too, because I didn’t want to fight Bob.
 The doctor wasn’t so sure and she read my chart.

 ”Thailand is one of the countries from which we don’t accept blood.”

-“I suspected as much.”
-AIDS was rampant in Southeast Asia.
-Almost as bad as New York.
+”I suspected as much.”
+AIDS was rampant in Southeast Asia as was malaria.

 ”What else can I do?”

 She recommended volunteering at the Emergency Ward and motioned for another donor.

 I got up to leave.
 Jim was being drained of blood.
 He hadn’t left the country in years.